iamlos/forEach/README.md

 ### forEach

-There are so many libraries that do this sort of thing – this is my preferred syntax.
+There are so many libraries that do this sort of thing – this is just my preferred syntax.
+If pass an error to next, everything stops and the final callback is invoked with whatever error you passed.

 **Series**